Michael Bradstreet, Senior Vice-president, New Conservation Strategies (Photo courtesy of Michael Bradstreet)

 Michael Bradstreet developed a passion for conservation and wildlife biology at a young age.

 He first visited Norfolk County, Ontario when he was 14 years old to volunteer with the Long Point Bird Observatory (LPBO).
-He was unaware then that he would return to Norfolk some years later to join the LPBO, now Bird Studies Canada (BSC), as its president.
+He was unaware then that he would return to Norfolk some years later to join the LPBO, now Birds Canada (BC), as its president.

-Prior to joining LPBO/BSC, Michael worked for 14 years as a biologist for LGL Ltd. studying seabirds, fish, marine mammals and high Arctic ecosystems across Alaska, Canada and Greenland.
+Prior to joining LPBO/BC, Michael worked for 14 years as a biologist for LGL Ltd. studying seabirds, fish, marine mammals and high Arctic ecosystems across Alaska, Canada and Greenland.

 Michael has directed and conducted research on wildlife habitat and endangered species across Canada and has authored more than 20 articles in peer-reviewed literature.
-His fundraising efforts have contributed to many conservation successes, including the internationally recognized Bird Studies Canada headquarters and the Backus Woods Trust Fund.
+His fundraising efforts have contributed to many conservation successes, including the internationally recognized Birds Canada headquarters and the Backus Woods Trust Fund.

 In 2007, Michael became vice-president of conservation operations for NCC.
-He continues to raise funds and direct land securement and stewardship initiatives across Canada.
+He continued to raise funds and direct land securement and stewardship initiatives across Canada.